publiccodenet/about/activities/value-and-impact/business-case-typology/index.md

 It does this through [codebase stewardship](https://about.publiccode.net/activities/codebase-stewardship/).

 Making a business case for codebase stewardship includes multi-faceted value propositions at different timescales.
-This typology provides a set of mental models to help identify the most likely value proposition, and corresponding business case, for investing in codebase stewardship.
+This typology provides a set of mental models to help identify the most likely value proposition and corresponding business case for investing in codebase stewardship.

 ## How the typology is structured